krisfur/whisper-multi-cpu/readme.md

 | `large` | 2.9GB | Best | Slowest | Professional use |

 ### Command Line Interface

-The package includes a CLI for easy model management and transcription:

 ```bash
 # List available models